BBC Master: Master ET

 The ET (Econet Terminal) system was designed for use in a network and as such had no interfaces except RGB and Composite video, plus an Econet interface module and ANFS fitted as standard (it was usually an option).
 It used the same main circuit board as the Master 128, but the components for missing interfaces were simply not fitted (though there was nothing stopping them being added later by someone with appropriate soldering skills).
 The internal ROM also contained much less software than that of the Master 128.
+This reduced configuration allowed the machine to be priced somewhat cheaper than the Master 128, being introduced at £399.

 Master 512

 This system boasted a coprocessor card with a 10 MHz Intel 80186 and 512 KB memory.
 It also had the ability to run DOS Plus and the GEM graphical user interface.
 The coprocessor card was introduced at £499 as an upgrade to the Master 128, but its price was subsequently reduced to £399.

 The competitiveness of the Master 512 was constrained by its compatibility with various DOS applications, with this being limited by "protection and direct use of IBM hardware" by some applications.
 The additional memory requirements of DOS Plus, when compared to those of PC DOS, and the requirements of the GEM desktop caused potential problems when running some applications, although memory expansions existed to mitigate such problems.
 System call compatibility was only assured for MS-DOS and PC DOS 2.1, but other DOS versions were not supported, and undocumented system call usage ("fairly rare, but does include some Microsoft packages") could cause applications to run incorrectly.
 Software written for later GEM versions would also not necessarily run correctly.

 A product by Shibumi Software called Problem Solver aimed to address various compatibility issues related to the increased speed of the coprocessor relative to a traditional IBM PC, display and keyboard differences (also supporting the BBC Model B keyboard for users of that machine with the co-processor attached), the behaviour of "memory resident packages" such as Sidekick, and the behaviour of particular applications.
 The product reportedly allowed well-known programs such as Ashton Tate's dBase III and Borland's Turbo C and Turbo Prolog to work on the coprocessor.